 What is dyscalculia?

-Dyscalculia is a condition that affects around 3-6% of the population.
-It is not simply an aversion or dislike of mathematics but “describes someone at the extreme end of the spectrum, who has ‘severe’ difficulties with maths,” says Steve Chinn, dyscalculia expert, author and retired head of a specialist school.
+“It is not simply an aversion to or dislike of mathematics, but describes someone at the extreme end of the spectrum, who has ‘severe’ difficulties with maths,” says Steve Chinn, dyscalculia expert, author and retired head of a specialist school.

 Symptoms of dyscalculia